 Program Delivery Format

 This program is offered entirely ONLINE throughout the United States and in approved international locations.

-To maintain ACTIVE student status, students must enroll in at least one (1) course during the effective term of admission and also at least one (1) course every two (2) years.
-Students who fail to enroll within a two (2) year period will be converted to inactive status and will be required to reapply to the university and program and meet any additional new requirements in effect at that time.
+To maintain ACTIVE student status, students must enroll in at least one (1) course during the effective term of admission and also at least two (2) courses every year.
+Students who fail to sustain enrollment will be converted to inactive status and will be required to reapply to the university and program and meet any additional new requirements in effect at that time.
 Students are expected to comply with all academic and conduct policies as outlined in the WVU Graduate Catalog, in the WVU Student Handbook, and on the Department of Special Education website.

 Retention in the program and/or graduation is based on SATISFACTORY PROGRESS or maintaining a GPA of 3.0 with a grade of A or B in ALL required courses.
 A grade of Incomplete will only be approved for emergency situations; all requirements must be completed BEFORE the end of the next academic semester.
 Students who DO NOT clear the grade of Incomplete by the deadline will be assigned a grade of FAIL by the instructor immediately after the due date.

 Students who do NOT earn a grade of A or B in a required course will be required to RE-TAKE THE COURSE to be eligible for the culminating practicum or culminating project.

 Students who do NOT maintain a GPA of 3.0 (includes courses with grade of Incomplete) in a given semester MAY be placed on PROBATION and permitted one (1) additional semester to increase the GPA to 3.0.